Tricia Young, Director

 Cristiana Montani Natalucci, is a leading Italian communication coordinator with more than 20 years experience managing communication projects for national and international organisations and communication agencies across various industries.
 With expert knowledge of traditional and digital media, Cristiana coordinate teams, multimedia divisions and communications departments focussing on technical, conceptual and content development with a thorough knowledge of national and international corporate, institutional and association decision making processes.
 Cristiana currently works with UK based International Fundraising Consultancy and Child to Child as Communications Coordinator alongside her role as Managing Director of Communication and Institutional projects in Cittadinanzattiva, a leading European Italian consumer organisation.
 Cristiana is keen to contribute towards Child to Child as an innovative worldwide non-profit organisation and spent one month training Child to Child’s intern communications team.

 Jetske van Dijk, Communications & Research Intern and Administration Officer

 Jetske has a Bachelor’s degree in International Relations and International Organisation from the University of Groningen, The Netherlands.
-During her undergraduate degree Jetske focussed on development aid and human rights and is now currently completing her Master’s degree at the University of Groningen in International Relations, specialising in International Security.
+During her undergraduate degree she focussed on development aid and human rights and is now currently completing her Master’s degree in International Relations, specialising in International Security.
 Jetske is also passionate about (counter-)terrorism and (de-)radicalisation and is in the process of writing her Master’s thesis on European-born Muslims and their reasons for radicalisation.
-Her work at the Dutch Refugee Council, teaching Dutch to refugees sparked her interest in refugee issues and Jetske now works as a research intern at Child to Child focusing on unaccompanied refugee minors and their vulnerabilities during and after their journey to Europe and the UK.
-Jetske has also now joined the Communications team and hopes to continue learning about the work of Child to Child as a leading NGO within the non-profit field.
+Her work at the Dutch Refugee Council, teaching Dutch to refugees, sparked her interest in refugee issues and Jetske now works as a research intern at Child to Child focusing on unaccompanied refugee minors and their vulnerabilities during and after their journey to Europe and the UK.
+She has also joined the Communications team and hopes to continue learning about the work of Child to Child as a leading NGO within the non-profit field.
 Jetske is currently also employed as the Administration Officer at Child to Child.